crazyhamster09/repo/README.md

-# Ruby Newbie: my code -Code for the course. - Ideas -Notes
+# Ruby Newbie: code and notes My notes and code for the course.